 - Salesperson for a company selling surgically-related products or implants

 - Surgical technologist for a surgeon or surgeon's group

 - Sterile processing department in a healthcare facility

 - Educator for surgical technology

-Our surgical technology and surgical assisting programs are fully accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Our Surgical Technology program is fully accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 The pass rate for the Certified Surgical Technologist exam administered by the NBSTSA for 2022 was 89 percent with a graduate placement rate of 100 percent.
 CAAHEP: 9355 - 113th St. N, #7709 Seminole, FL 33775; www.caahep.org; (727) 210-2350

-All students sit for the certification exam through the Association of Surgical Technologists (AST) and National Board of Surgical Technology and Surgical Assisting (NBSTSA) to become a Certified Surgical Technologist (CST) or later a Certified Surgical First Assistant (CSFA).
+All students sit for the certification exam through the National Board of Surgical Technology and Surgical Assisting (NBSTSA) to become a Certified Surgical Technologist (CST).

 For more information on certification, visit www.nbstsa.org

 Academic advising is an essential part of your educational experience.